 The primary difference between an accelerated BSN and a traditional BSN is that accelerated BSN degrees require applicants to have already completed a significant amount of education.

 In general, accelerated BSNs are designed for students who already have a bachelor’s in another field and are looking to make a career change to nursing.
-Some accelerated BSNs may accept RNs with a required number of college credits and who have completed the prerequisite coursework.
-These programs are shorter than a traditional BSN program and take around 12 to 18 months to complete, whereas most traditional BSNs are completed in four years.
+Some accelerated BSN programs may accept RNs who have completed the required number of college credits and the prerequisite coursework.
+These programs are shorter than traditional BSN programs and take 12 to 18 months to complete, whereas most traditional BSNs are completed in 4 years.
 Traditional BSN programs may also accept students who have no prerequisite coursework completed or have no prior degrees, so the barrier to entry can be lower.

 Students should be aware that accelerated BSN programs are incredibly demanding.
 Due to the condensed nature of these degree programs, students are often in classes alongside clinical experiences.
-Breaks in these programs are very short or non-existent, as the entire goal of the program is to complete the degree on an accelerated timeline.
+Breaks in these programs are very short or nonexistent, as the goal is to complete the degree on an accelerated timeline.
 Accelerated BSN programs require a great deal of dedication and hard work, and students should be prepared to juggle their coursework with their other commitments.
 Those unsure if they are ready for such a demanding program may want to consider a traditional nursing program instead.

 One thing that does not differ between accelerated BSN and traditional BSN programs is the curriculum.
-The nursing-specific education in both programs is the same and meets accreditation requirements regarding subject matter, quality of faculty, and time in clinicals and practicums.
+The nursing-specific education in both programs is the same and meets accreditation requirements for subject matter, faculty quality, and time spent in clinicals and practicums.

 Admission Requirements for an Accelerated BSN Program